If you’re constantly tethered to a wall charger or carrying around a power bank just to survive the day, you’re not alone.

 Here’s the side-by-side:

-Sure, hitting 100% feels like you’re maximizing your phone’s potential.
-But lithium-ion batteries (the power behind your phone) don’t like being constantly pushed to the max.
-In fact, staying at full charge too long creates stress on the cells—kind of like leaving your car engine running at top speed overnight.
-By contrast, keeping the charge between 20% and 80%?
+Charging to 100% vs. Stopping at 80% Sure, hitting 100% feels like you’re maximizing your phone’s potential.
+But lithium-ion batteries don’t like being constantly pushed to the max.
+Staying at full charge too long creates stress on the cells, kind of like leaving your car engine running at top speed overnight.
+It wears them down.
+Keeping the charge between 20% and 80%, though?
 That’s the battery equivalent of a yoga retreat.

-Many newer phones have features like Optimized Battery Charging, which delay charging to 100% until right before you need it.
+Ignoring AI Features vs. Using Optimized Charging Many newer phones have features like Optimized Battery Charging, which delays charging to 100% until right before you need it.
+Your phone learns your routine.
 It’s almost like having a tech butler who knows your alarm time.
-Not enabling this is like cancelling your phone’s gym membership—sure, it runs, but it won’t age well.
+Skip it?
+That’s basically cancelling your phone’s gym membership, sure, it’ll still work, but it won’t age well.

 Pro tip: If your phone includes AI-driven charging, let it do its thing overnight—you’ll wake up to full power without battery strain.